 Grand River Health & Rehab Center is a nursing home located in Painesville, Ohio.
 This city has a population of 56,491 people.
-This facility received an overall grade of D in our grading scheme.
-While this score isn't too far off the city grade in Painesville which is a C, you still should be able to find a better option.
-Despite all this, one of the few highlights of this nursing home's report card is its strong inspection score.
-You can scroll down to find out about inspections and other category scores
+This turns out to be a solid facility, with an overall grade of C. Based on our assessment, this place is a solid choice for most people.
+One of the highlights of this nursing home's profile is its impressive inspection rating, which you can find in the next section.

 Grand River Health & Rehab Center

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Painesville senior living options.Get Pricing